top of page

 Rain barrels are fantastic for capturing runoff from rooflines under a downspout.

-The deep roots of trees and native plants act as a sponge, soaking up storm water runoff.
+The deep roots of trees and native plants act as a sponge, soaking up storm water runoff, and improving erosion risks.

-Possibly most effective ( and beautiful) are rain gardens with native flowers and plants.
-Strategically placed rain gardens do a fantastic job of soaking up excess water.
+Possibly most effective (and beautiful) are rain gardens with native flowers and plants.
+Strategically placed rain gardens do a fantastic job of soaking up excess water and nutrients before they enter the water.

 Aquatic Invasive Species

 The pressure many of our lakes see from recreational users can take a toll.
-As mobile as we are, (fishermen, boaters, paddle boarders, kayakers, etc...) we hop from lake-to-lake with ease.
-Aquatic invasive species (AIS) or non-native plants, animals and sometimes fish are finding ways to spread along with our movements.
-The easiest mode of transportation for AIS is unfortunately by interaction with us.
+As mobile as we are, (anglers, boaters, paddle boarders, kayakers, etc...) we hop from lake to lake with ease.
+Aquatic invasive species (AIS), or non-native aquatic plants, invertebrates, and fish are finding pathways through our movements.

 bottom of page